 Celestron provides a 2-year manufacturer warranty on the Omni XLT 150.
 To make a claim under the warranty, you must provide proof of purchase and claim responsibility for prepaid shipping and insurance costs to and from the manufacturer for repairs or replacements.
 Celestron aims to provide repairs or replacements within 30 days of receipt of an approved claim, but if it takes over 30 days to address, they will notify the customer accordingly.

-The Celestron Omni XLT 150 is a great buy.
+In my opinion the Celestron Omni XLT 150 is a great buy.

-It’s a very versatile telescope that can be used on any mount, upgraded with motorized tracking, has astrophotography capability, and comes with a new and improved mounting system.
+I think it’s a very versatile telescope that can be used on any mount, upgraded with motorized tracking, has astrophotography capability, and comes with a new and improved mounting system.